openid/OpenYOLO-Android/CONTRIBUTING.md

 The following acronyms and terms will be common in reviews:

-- CL: Change List.
-This term is commonly used by Googlers, and is interchangeable for PR (pull request).
-The reviewers from Google apologize in advance if they use confusing, Google-specific terminology at any point in their reviews or conversations :)

 - Fix in follow-up: a requested change from a reviewer (or a request from a submitter) that can be fixed in a follow-up pull request.
 If such a change will not be fixed in the current PR, an issue should be opened to track its